-As for the aforementioned butt and ball shaving, Tetro says that in addition to those skin bacteria, you should expect fecal coliforms on your blade, which shouldn’t be surprising considering how much we suck at wiping our own butts.
+As for the aforementioned butt and ball shaving, Tetro says that in addition to those skin bacteria, you should expect fecal coliforms on your blade, which shouldn’t be surprising considering how ineffective most of us are at wiping our own butts.
 Generally this stuff is relatively harmless, but the poop bacteria klebsiella can potentially cause pneumonia, and E.Coli (also found in poop) can make you sick, as you probably know from every news item ever about pulling food off the shelves.
 Tetro also adds that if you have an STD, you could end up with a virus on that blade.

 Women have got it even tougher when they’re shaving the labia, as they may end up getting fungal bacteria from yeast infections on their blade.
 And considering that men can get yeast infections too, guys should also be concerned if they share a razor with their lady friend.